eruditehassan/NaiveBayesPosteriorCalculationImplementation/README.md

 The prior can be calculated by using `customNB.calculate_prior()` where *customNB* is the name of the instantiated object.
 The value of prior can be accessed using `customNB.prior`.

 ### Likelihood Calculation
 The prior can be calculated by using `customNB.calculate_likelihood()` where *customNB* is the name of the instantiated object.
-The value of prior can be accessed using `customNB.likelihood`.
+The value of likelihood can be accessed using `customNB.likelihood`.

 ### Posterior Calculation
 There are two ways to calculate posterior.